-- The portion of any Portfolio's assets (prorata) invested in a Luxembourg investment fund or any of its Portfolios to the extent it is subject to the subscription tax; - Any Portfolio (i) whose securities are only held by Institutional Investor(s), and (ii) whose sole object is the collective investment in money market instruments and the placing of deposits with credit institutions, and (iii) whose weighted residual portfolio maturity does not exceed 90 days, and (iv) that have obtained the highest possible rating from a recognised rating agency.
-If several Share Classes are in issue in the relevant Portfolio meeting (ii) to (iv) above, only those Share Classes meeting (i) above will benefit from this exemption; - Any Portfolio, whose main objective is the investment in microfinance institutions; and - Any Portfolio, (i) whose securities are listed or traded on a stock exchange and (ii) whose exclusive object is to replicate the performance of one or more indices.
-If several Share Classes are in issue in the relevant Portfolio meeting (ii) above, only those Share Classes meeting (i) above will benefit from this exemption. - Any Portfolio only held by pension funds and assimilated vehicles.
+- The portion of any Portfolio's assets (prorata) invested in a Luxembourg investment fund or any of its Portfolios to the extent it is subject to the subscription tax; - Any Portfolio (i) whose securities are only held by Institutional Investor(s), that are authorised as short-term money market funds in accordance with Regulation (EU) 2017/1131 and (iii) that have obtained the highest possible rating from a recognised rating agency.
+If several Share Classes are in issue in the relevant Portfolio meeting (ii) and (iii) above, only those Share Classes meeting (i) above will benefit from this exemption; - Any Portfolio, whose securities are reserved for (i) institutions for occupational retirement pension or similar investment vehicles, set up on one or more employers' initiative for the benefit of their employees and (ii) companies of one or more employers investing funds they hold, to provide retirement benefits to their employees and (iii) savers in the context of a pan-European personal pension product established under Regulation (EU) 2019/1238 of the European Parliament and of the Council of 20 June 2019 on a pan-European personal pension product (PEPP); - Any Portfolio, whose main objective is the investment in microfinance institutions; and - Any Portfolio, (i) whose securities are listed or traded on a stock exchange and (ii) whose exclusive object is to replicate the performance of one or more indices.
+If several Share Classes are in issue in the relevant Portfolio meeting (ii) above, only those Share Classes meeting (i) above will benefit from this exemption.